 👉 Your life is centered around your children.
 Your purpose and self-esteem is contingent upon this relationship.

 👉 When there’s a conflict or disagreement in your relationship with your child, you feel extreme anxiety or fear or a compulsion to fix the problem.

 👉 When you’re not around the child or can’t talk to them, “a feeling of loneliness pervades [your] psyche.
 Without that connection, the loneliness will increase to the point of creating irrational desires to reconnect.”

 👉 There’s a “symbiotic emotional connection.”
-If they’re angry, anxious or depressed, you’re also angry, anxious or depressed.
+If they’re angry, anxious or sad, you’re also angry, anxious or sad.
 “You absorb those feelings and are drawn to remediate them.”

 👉 You neglect other relationships because of a preoccupation or compulsion to be in the relationship with your child (ren)